arjunajesh/Laser-Physics-Simulation/README.md

 This project is intended to be an interactive simulation of how a beam of light would interact through a system of mirrors and blocks.

+You can look at the code by navigating to Assets >> Scripts

 ### Instructions
 Turn on the Laser by clicking on the laser pointer (black rectangle).
 You can move any of the objects in the scene by dragging and dropping.